cbin/monpy/README.md

 # Test app in python and flask
 ** for test vs code with working python and GitHub
+- one
+- two
+- three